PARTHASAKHAPAUL/CS6910_A2/README.md

 # CS6910_A2
 # Please see the partA and partB folder.
-There are separate files for README in those folder.
-And the codes for PartA and PartB are also in those folder only.
+There are separate files for respective READMEs of partA and partB in those folder.
+And the codes for PartA and PartB are also in those folder.
+Initially I forgot to make the 1st file name with suffix as partA so thats why I have made the separate files in the separate folders partA and partB.
+So please see the folders partA and partB.
+Corresponding Codes and Readme's are in the folders